-Never hesitate to call an ambulance if your child is severely injured, has collapsed, stopped breathing, is fitting or is suffering an anaphylactic reaction.
+Call triple zero (000) for an ambulance if your child is severely injured, has collapsed, stopped breathing, is fitting or is suffering an anaphylactic reaction.

-Child safety to prevent drowning
+Child safety – preventing drowning

 Drowning is one of the leading causes of unintentional injury death for children under five years of age.
-One and two year olds are most at risk as they are more mobile than infants, but are still developing motor skills and cannot judge hazards.
+One- and two-year-olds are most at risk as they are more mobile than infants, but are still developing motor skills and cannot judge hazards.

 Safety measures to prevent drowning include:

-- Never leave your child alone in the bath – children can drown quickly and silently in a few centimetres of water.
+- Never leave your child alone in the bath.
+Children can drown quickly and silently in a few centimetres of water.

-- Actively supervise – make sure children are in constant visual eye contact and within arm’s reach of an adult at all times when in and around water.
+- Actively supervise.
+Make sure children are in constant visual eye contact and within arm’s reach of an adult at all times when in and around water.

 - At the beach, teach children to swim between the flags.

-Child safety to prevent falls
+Child safety – preventing falls

 Falling is the most common cause of injury for children of all ages.
 The seriousness of an injury depends on the height the child falls from, the surface the child falls onto and what the child may hit as they fall.
 A standing and toddling baby has frequent minor falls.
-To minimise falls injuries, look at the environment from your child’s level.
+To minimise fall injuries, look at the environment from your child’s level.

 Safety suggestions include:

-- Remove tripping hazards – create a clear area for play by removing tripping hazards from the floor, such as toys, rugs and electrical cords.
+- Remove tripping hazards.
+Create a clear area for play by removing tripping hazards from the floor, such as toys, rugs and electrical cords.
 Pad sharp corners of benches and tables or remove them from the play area.